sachinkarhale/Farm-Easy--Agriculture-Based-Website/README.md

 Download the source code/zip file.
 Create a new folder.
+Extract the zip file.
-Copy the file and add it to the new folder.
+Copy the  extracted file and paste it to the new folder.
 Open Visual Studio Code (VS Code).
 Open the new folder in VS Code.
-Run the file named "**agri.html**" using Live Server.
+Run the file named "**agri.html**" using Live Server / Live Preview.